ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 ## Backslash escapes

-You can use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.
+In addition to [automatic escaping](#auto-escaping-for-special-characters), you can use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.
 For example, if you wanted to surround a word with literal asterisks (instead of an HTML `<em>` tag), you can use backslashes before the asterisks, like this:

 ~~~markdown
 \*literal asterisks\*